Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling: EXPERIMENTS AND RESULTS

 \subsection{Evaluation metrics and results}

-Five evaluation metrics are used to evaluate our method: consistency (CS), accuracy (ACC), precision (PR), recall (RC), and F1 score (F1).
-The consistency metric was developed to quantify clinical usability.
-This metric evaluates the anatomical uniformity of predictions for each node and its descendants at the segmental level, defined as the proportion of nodes meeting this criterion.
+Four branch-wise evaluation metrics are used: accuracy (ACC), precision (PR), recall (RC), and F1 score (F1).
+Additionally, two subtree-wise metrics were introduced: Subtree Consistency (SC), which evaluates the proportion of subtrees meeting anatomical labeling criteria, and Topological Distance (TD), which measures the shortest path length between predicted branches and their corresponding ground truth subtrees.
+The criteria for SC are: \begin{enumerate} \item Segmental Consistency: All nodes in a subtree share the same predicted segmental label. \item Subsegmental Consistency: All nodes in a subtree share the same predicted segmental label and conform to the defined subsegmental topology, with nodes labeled as ‘a’, ‘b’, ‘c’, or bifurcation branches (‘a+b’, ‘b+c’, or ‘a+c’). \end{enumerate} The evaluation metrics are formally defined as:

-Table \ref{tab1} reports the quantitative results of our proposed method with other methods.
-For GNN methods such as GCN\cite{bib18} and GraphSAGE\cite{bib19}, the one-hot neighborhood aggregation limited their ability to capture long-range topological relationships, resulting in poor classification accuracy, especially at subsegmental level.
-For HGNN methods, UniSAGE\cite{bib23} used hyperedges to encode subtree representations.
-TNN\cite{bib9} leveraged a novel sub-network architecture for enhanced subtree communication, resulting in improved performance compared to other HGNN methods.
-For transformer method, the DeepAssign method\cite{bib20}, despite its flexible and differentiable label assignment, faced challenges in learning the complex structure inherent in a large number of subsegmental categories.
-AirwayFormer\cite{bib10} leveraged attention mechanisms for global filed and encoded neighborhood information to capture tree structure priors.
-Compared with the above methods, our method demonstrated a 1.2\% increase in segmental level accuracy, a 1.4\% increase in subsegmental accuracy, and a remarkable 3.1\% improvement in consistency, greatly enhancing clinical value.
+where $N_s$ is the total number of subtrees and $N_{cs}$ denotes the consistent classified number. $N$ is the total number of nodes in a graph, and $d_{i,j}$ denotes the shortest path length between node $v_i$ and node $v_j$. $y_j$ and $\hat{y}_i$ denote the ground truth and prediction of node $v_i$ respectively.

-Fig.~\ref{fig4} and Fig.~\ref{fig5} qualitatively demonstrate the superiority of our method.
-For disease-induced airway deformities, the subtrees constructed by the TNN method failed to reflect anatomical meaning, resulting in the misclassification of atrophied regions as the same label.
-AirwayFormer, which focuses on node-pair relationships without subtree encoding, suffers from inconsistent predictions.
-For abnormal branches, if they are classified equally with other classes, the absence of a standardized definition for these branches leads to inconsistent predictions.
-Our method consistently yields accurate predictions in both scenarios.
-For more details, please refer to the supplementary material.
+Table~\ref{tab1} presents the quantitative comparison with other methods.
+GNN methods such as GCN~\cite{bib18} and GraphSAGE~\cite{bib19} suffer from poor classification accuracy, especially at the subsegmental level, due to the limitations of one-hot neighborhood aggregation in capturing long-range topological relationships.
+HGNN methods, such as UniSAGE~\cite{bib23}, utilize hyperedges for subtree representations, while TNN~\cite{bib9} improves subtree communication via a novel sub-network architecture for enhanced subtree communication.
+Transformer-based methods like DeepAssign~\cite{bib20} demonstrate flexible label assignment but struggle with the complexity of subsegmental categories.
+AirwayFormer~\cite{bib10} employs attention mechanisms to encode tree structure priors, achieving better performance compared to other baselines.
+Notably, these methods do not explicitly address abnormal branches and instead treat them as a separate category, limiting their ability to handle the imbalance and undefined nature of these branches effectively.